mervyzr/astrea/README.md

 This code is created as part of the Master's thesis research project at the University of Cologne.

 # Description
-The code is written entirely in Python3 and employs a finite volume (Eulerian) subgrid model with a fixed evenly-spaced grid.
+The code is written entirely in Python3 and employs a finite volume (Eulerian) subgrid model with a structured uniform grid.
 The simulation allows for periodic or outlet boundary conditions.
 It also allows for magnetic fields in one dimension with the magnetic permeability set to one.

 ### Spatial discretisation
-The simulation employs a method-of-lines approach with primitive variables, and can currently perform various reconstruction methods: the piecewise constant method (Godunov, 1959), the piecewise linear method (Derigs et al., 2018) with a *minmod* limiter (Roe, 1986), and the piecewise parabolic method (Felker & Stone, 2017) with face value limiters (Colella et al., 2011) and parabolic interpolations (Colella et al., 2011; Peterson & Hammett, 2013).
-The reconstruction methods also have the possibility of implementing a slope flattener (Saltzman, 1994), although this feature is not fully tested.
+The simulation employs a finite volume method and can currently perform various reconstructions with primitive variables: the piecewise constant method (Godunov, 1959), the piecewise linear method with a *minmod* slope limiter (Derigs et al., 2018), and the piecewise parabolic method (Felker & Stone, 2017) with face value limiters (Colella et al., 2011) and parabolic interpolations (Colella et al., 2011; Peterson & Hammett, 2013).
+The reconstruction methods also have the possibility of using a slope flattener (Saltzman, 1994), although this feature is not fully tested.

 ### Time discretisation
-The time in the simulation is discretised and evolved with iterative methods.
+Time in the simulation is discretised and evolved with a method-of-lines approach.
 In the following, the strong-stability preserving (SSP) variants of the (explicit) Runge-Kutta (RK) methods are denoted as SSPRK (*i*,*j*), where *i* and *j* refers to *i*-stage and the *j*-th order iterative method respectively.
 Several SSPRK variants are included for this simulation, with the SSPRK (2,2), SSPRK (3,3) (Shu & Osher, 1988), SSPRK (5,3) (Spiteri & Ruuth, 2002), and SSPRK (5,4) (Gottlieb et al., 2009) methods.
 The ''classic'' RK4 or the Forward Euler method can also be used.

 ### Riemann solver
 The Local Lax-Friedrichs method (LeVeque, 1992) is used for solving the Riemann problem at each interface for all reconstruction methods, although this method is highly dissipative and only first-order accurate.